 Alone time will set you free of distractions and drama so you can explore new things and journaling will give you time to think.

-You won’t find your passion on the first day of journaling.
+You won’t find your true passion on the first day of journaling.
 Give the discovery process its time.
 Express your thoughts in your journal without judgment and keep thinking about these prompts:

 - What drives you?